-Because each car insurance company has its own set of underwriting regulations, the amount you save with each discount will vary.
+Because each car insurance company has its own set of underwriting regulations, the eligibility criteria and the amount you save with each discount will vary.
 Getting quotes from several providers can help you compare available discounts and might show you how much each discount can save you.

 How to find the right car insurance for you

 If you need car insurance, your employment status will not necessarily limit you.
 However, looking for companies that offer low rates and discounts for which you are eligible could help you manage your finances without an income.
 Here are a few strategies that could help you find the best car insurance company for you:

 - Shop around: Research car insurance companies in your area.
-Read reviews for each company, evaluate its financial strength and most importantly, find out what discounts it offers.
+Read reviews for each company, evaluate financial strength and customer satisfaction, and find out what discounts it offers.
 Your research might help you find a company that meets your needs.